-- the reuse and maintenance of an historic building, which is currently derelict, deteriorating and exposed to vandalism through disuse.
-Moderate Positive Direct impact - the retention and restoration of important historic features, such as reopening the boarded up windows through the lateral walls of the lamp room, the restoration of the entrances through the archways either side of the building, and the refurbishment of the skylight above the lamp room.
-Moderate Positive Direct impact - offers an opportunity to interpret the story of the building and improve understanding of the history of the mine.
-Potential Moderate Positive Direct impact - 1.6.5 The overall benefit of the retention of the building and the resultant opportunity to interpret its history and role in the workings of the colliery, especially in view of the rarity of surviving examples of buildings of this type, mean that there is a positive impact from the proposed development overall. - 1.7 The CoasterKart ride would introduce a new element into the landscape between the unlisted lamp room, pithead baths and magazine, but the nature of the development would not require permanent, significant landscape changes and the CoasterKart framework would not dominate or compete with the mass of the existing colliery buildings.
-The reuse of the site can bring a positive impact to the future management and use of these buildings.

-- 1.8 It is considered that there would be a Low to Moderate Negative impact on the setting of the colliery.
-However, the development will not reduce the significance of the listed buildings and unlisted buildings within the colliery complex.
-In addition there will be an additional Low Positive impact on setting arising from bringing the colliery site back into use for a new purpose, managing the buildings and their surroundings and allowing the public to safely access the colliery site to appreciate and understand the surviving colliery buildings. - 1.9 There are no Registered Parks & Gardens within the 500-metre radius assessment area. - 1.10 The development site does not lie within a Registered Historic Landscape. - 1.11 There are no physical impacts or impacts on setting on other recorded historic assets within the 500-metre radius assessment area. - 1.12 There is no cartographic or aerial photographic evidence to suggest that the development site has potential for further buried non-industrial archaeology.
-However, the foundations of a building associated with a now collapsed mid-20th century drift, worked in association with the development of the Tower No.4 shaft until at least the 1960s, lies on the line of the proposed course of the CoasterKart ride and needs to be taken into consideration. - 1.12.1 A watching brief may be considered an appropriate response on any ground disturbance in this area in particular, or at any point where excavations or ground-levelling works are required. - 1.13 A Level 2 building recording should be made in advance of any changes to the lamp room and office building to record it in its present condition including any blocked openings.
+- 1.3.7 Research undertaken for this assessment shows the lamp room and office building to be an original colliery building of historic importance.
+The proposed development offers an opportunity to enhance and restore key aspects of the building and a sympathetic approach has been taken towards the conversion of the building. - 1.3.8 The overall benefit of the retention of the building and the resultant opportunity to interpret its history and role in the workings of the colliery, especially in view of the rarity of surviving examples of buildings of this type, mean that there is a positive impact from the proposed development overall. - 1.3.9 The CoasterKart ride would introduce a new element into the landscape between the unlisted lamp room, pithead baths and magazine, but the nature of the development would not require permanent, significant landscape changes and the CoasterKart framework would not dominate or compete with the mass of the existing colliery buildings.
+The reuse of the site can bring a positive impact to the future management and use of these buildings. - 1.3.10 It was considered that there would be a Low to Moderate Negative impact on the setting of the colliery.
+However, the development would not reduce the significance of the listed buildings and unlisted buildings within the colliery complex.
+In addition there would be an additional Low Positive impact on setting arising from bringing the colliery site back into use for a new purpose, managing the buildings and their surroundings, allowing the public to safely access the colliery site to appreciate and understand the surviving colliery buildings. - 1.4 There are no Registered Parks & Gardens within the 500-metre radius assessment area. - 1.5 The development site does not lie within a Registered Historic Landscape. - 1.6 There is no cartographic or aerial photographic evidence to suggest that the development site has potential for further buried non-industrial archaeology.
+However, the foundations of a building associated with a now collapsed mid-20th century drift, worked in association with the development of the Tower No.4 shaft until at least the 1960s, lies on the line of the proposed course of the CoasterKart ride and needs to be taken into consideration. - 1.7 A watching brief may be considered an appropriate response on any ground disturbance in this area in particular, or at any point where excavations or ground-levelling works are required.